777arc/textbook/content/channel_coding.rst

 - Only 100 bits represent information
 - Code-rate = 100/300 = 1/3

-The code rate will always be less than 1, and there is a tradeoff between redundancy and throughput.
+The code rate will always be less than 1, and there is a trade-off between redundancy and throughput.

 ***************************
 Modulation and Coding